The-Sickness/Incoming-BG/README.md

  For more additional fonts please go SharedMediaAdditionalFonts, it will add many more fonts to the dropdown that you can choose from.

+For more additional textures please go to SharedMedia, it will add more textures to the dropdown.